Compute

 • Enabling the self-protection policy has the following impacts:

-• The HSS agent cannot be uninstalled on the control panel of a server, but can be uninstalled on the HSS console.
+• The agent cannot be uninstalled on the control panel of a server, but can be uninstalled on the HSS console.

-• HSS process cannot be terminated.
+• HSS processes cannot be terminated.

 • In the agent installation path C:\Program Files\HostGuard, you can only access the log and data directories (and the upgrade directory, if your agent has been upgraded).